A story about a leader and management motivated to actively support Agile.

 People may have not even realized it, but it was a drastic change for me.
 SOMETHING WAS HAPPENING HERE!
 The boss gave space to people when they asked for it.
 They found the courage.
 Because they knew that what was in front of them had a great significance.

 Five minutes later, one of them called ‘Timeout’ and everyone prepared for the review.
 Without any facilitation.
 Everyone knew what was going to follow, they had seen it many times in development teams.
 And those who didn’t know counted on the ‘Agile’ ones.

-They went through ideas of the action steps, prepared Kanban board, put the names on the cards, who is going to do what and put in the dates.
+They went through ideas of the action steps, prepared the Kanban board, put the names on the cards, who is going to do what, and put in the dates.
 And the top manager was challenging them, but at the same time saying in what parts he is going to support them.